camjjack/hyper-v-packer-templates/README.md

 ./build-windows.sh
 ```

-## Supported packer boxes
-In keeping with my project goals above, Ubuntu 20.04 x64 and Windows 10 x64 are the only supported box OS's at this stage.

 ## Troubleshooting
 The build script has a -debug option which sets some packer options to aid in debugging faulty templates.
 Start with the generated log file: packer-log.txt